Performance Materials Lab

 About Publications Group

-Our group is working at the interface of materials science, electronics, and additive manufacturing with the goal of advancing understanding of sensors and communications devices.
+Our group is working at the interface of materials science, electronics, and additive manufacturing with the goal of advancing understanding of sustainable biomaterials, contributing to a greener and more sustainable future.

 • We specialize in both computational and experimental studies.